 Eye Protection: Required at all times while working and while hiking through brush.
 Eye protection must be ANSI approved; sunglasses and eyeglasses do not provide sufficient protection.
 Over eyewear eye protection is available.

-Long pants: Required at all times to prevent scratches and cuts on legs.
+Long pants

 The following PPE is required during the following circumstances: